ernest-bruce/human-internet/humanity/humanity.md

 ## POWER TO THE PEOPLE
->as people learn how their personal information is abused by the “free” services they use, which turn out to be data_brokers and data_traffickers, they increasingly reject the [surveillance_economy][surveillance·economy]
+>as people learn how their personal information is abused by the “free” services they use, which turn out to be [data_brokers][data_broker] and data_traffickers, they increasingly reject the [surveillance_economy][surveillance·economy]

 &nbsp;